excelkobayashi/AniimoMouseFix/README.md

   - `PROTON_REMOTE_DEBUG_CMD=/path/to/AniimoMouseFix.exe`
   - Obviously the path will need to be updated to wherever you extracted the ZIP
   - Avoid using any paths with spaces, and use the full real Linux path (not the Windows path)
-  - The method for setting this environment variable depends on how you're launching the game (Steam, Lutris, Heroic, Faugus, etc)
+  - The method for setting this environment variable depends on how you're running the game (Steam, Lutris, Heroic, Faugus, etc)
   - Some launchers support running "additional programs" with the game, so that could be an alternative this
 4. Launch the game and wait a few seconds on the login screen
 5. Eventually the mouse should start working and the fix will exit